People to cast vote on performance basis: Miftah

-ISLAMABAD, July 19 (APP):Pakistan Muslim League-Nawaz (PML-N) leader Dr Miftah Ismail Thursday urged the people to cast vote to those political parties who had served the country and masses during their tenures and it was manifesto of his party as well.
+ISLAMABAD, July 22 (APP):Pakistan Muslim League-Nawaz (PML-N) leader Dr Miftah Ismail has urged the people to cast vote to those political parties who had served the country and masses during their tenures and it was manifesto of his party as well.

 The PML-N last government had worked for the development and prosperity of the country by initiating many projects and would get votes on the basis of such performance and prudent policies, he said talking to a private news channel.